 The stock market can be volatile.
 If you are holding stocks and other investments that dropped significantly in 2021, you can consider selling them.
 The process of selling losing investments to reduce your tax liability is known as tax-loss harvesting.
 It works for capital assets held outside retirement accounts (401k, Traditional IRA, and Roth IRA).
 Capital assets may include real estate, cryptocurrency, cars, gold, stocks, bonds, and any investment property, not for personal use.

 The IRS allows you to use capital losses to offset capital gains.
 If your capital losses are higher than your capital gains, you can deduct the difference as a loss on your tax return.
 This loss is limited to $3,000 per year or $1,500 if married and filing a separate return.
 Furthermore, you can carry forward your capital losses for future years and offset future gains.

 Another way to lower your tax bill when selling assets is to prioritize long-term over short-term capital gains.
 The current tax code benefits investors who keep their assets for more than one calendar year.
 Long-term investors receive a preferential tax rate on their gains.
 While investors with short-term capital gains will pay taxes at their ordinary income tax level

-Here are the long-term capital gain tax brackets for 2019:
+Here are the long-term capital gain tax brackets for 2021:

-High-income earners will also pay an additional 3.8% net investment income tax.
+Furthermore, high-income earners will also pay an additional 3.8% net investment income tax.

 Flexible Spending Account (FSA)